 Pregnancy has a way of taking the fun out of holiday drinks.
 But you don’t have to completely say sayonara to your favorite peach Bellinis just because baby’s on the way.
-You can still enjoy the taste of your favorite drinks sans the alcohol.
+Thanks to these suggestions from Lara Englebardt Metz, RD, CDN, you can still enjoy the taste of your favorite drinks sans the alcohol.
 Here are five tasty mocktail recipes to spice up your holiday celebrations.

 1. Sparkling spritzer